 Montréal is a city known for sports.
 We have hosted the world’s largest sporting event (the summer Olympics).
 We have a massively successful hockey team (go Habs!).
 We host annual events that attract visitors from all over the world (such as the Canada Masters tennis tournament and the F1 Canadian Grand Prix).
 And we’re also a hotbed for urban sports.

 Essentially, urban sports are sports that are performed in urban settings.
 For instance, downhill skiing and golf — in their traditional forms — would not be considered urban sports.
-But activities such as skateboarding, parkour, and buildering were born and developed in city environments.
-They are considered urban sports.
+But activities such as skateboarding, parkour, and buildering were born and developed in city environments, and are still performed mostly in urban centres today.

-With the pandemic, skateboard sales across the world have reached an all-time high.
+There are millions of new urban athletes in North America.
+In the past few years, skateboard sales across the world have reached an all-time high.
 People are also flocking to climbing gyms.
-There are millions of new urban athletes in North America.
-Notably, both skateboarding and climbing have just made their debut at the Olympic Games in Tokyo and will also be a part of Paris (2024) and Los Angeles (2028).
-Break dancing will also be officially added to the Paris Olympics!
+Both skateboarding and climbing made their debut at the Tokyo Olympic Games, and will also be a part of Paris (2024) and Los Angeles (2028).
+Breakdancing will also be officially added to the Paris Olympics!

 - The Vans Skatepark is the first permanent skateboard facility to be installed at an existing Olympic site